Food veggies on display at a night market in Khon Kaen, Isaan, Thailand

 Food a delicious and nutritious 'menu' or set vegan lunch from Duni in Minca.

-A menu or set meal in Colombia is usually wholesome and complete.
+A menu or set meal in Colombia is wholesome and complete.
 I try to tell them to hold the white rice:

 Sin arroz porfa.

 The ultimate goal is to feed the body with pure, colorful nourishment, and not too much of it.
-So I am now setting new, more stringent rules.
+So I am setting new, more stringent rules.

 Only healthy food is allowed.